International Business Degree: Who is it Good For?

 Associate degree in international business

-Many associate in international business holders work as sales representatives and marketing assistants.
+Many associates in international business holders work as sales representatives and marketing assistants.

 Bachelor’s degree in international business